RobecoSAM Climate Global Bonds FH EUR

 Risk management is fully embedded in the investment process so as to ensure that the fund's positions remain within set limits at all times.

-Based on transaction prices, the fund's return was -2.51%.
-The fund posted a negative absolute return in February as interest rates rose.
-The fund's steepener positions in the United States detracted from performance, and the contribution from duration was also negative.
-Credit marginally detracted from performance, given small tightening of corporate bond spreads versus euro swap spreads.
-FX was neutral to performance.
+Based on transaction prices, the fund's return was -0.42%.
+The fund posted a negative absolute return in August, as global interest rates increased, while credit spreads tightened.
+The fund's steepener positions in the United States, Canada, Sweden and New Zealand added to performance, while the contribution from duration was also positive.

 Expectation of fund manager